-Have you ever considered switching out your facial cleanser for Head & Shoulders to fight your acne?
+Have you ever considered switching out your facial cleanser for Head and Shoulders to fight your acne?
 TikTok wants you to.

 Some Acne Isn’t Technically Acne

-To explain why this hack isn’t that effective against acne, it’s important to understand what these TikTok creators are actually experiencing.
-Because they are seeing an improvement to their skin after using dandruff shampoo, but it isn’t because the shampoo is treating their acne.
+To explain why this hack isn’t that effective against pimples, it’s important to understand what these TikTok creators are actually experiencing.
+While they are seeing an improvement to their skin after using dandruff shampoo, dermatologists say it isn’t because the shampoo is treating their acne.

-Firstly, because dandruff shampoos like Head & Shoulders contain anti-fungal ingredients, it can positively impact what’s commonly called fungal acne.
+Firstly, because dandruff shampoos like Head and Shoulders contain anti-fungal ingredients, it can positively impact what’s commonly called fungal acne, or Malassezia folliculitis.

 New York dermatologist Marina Peredo, MD explains that fungal acne gets its name because of how the condition presents.
 “Fungal acne is a skin condition that occurs when hair follicles become infected with a fungus called Malassezia yeast,” Dr. Peredo explains.
 “It can appear as a sudden breakout of small red pimples around the hair follicles and look similar in size to pimples.”